JuanjoFernandez/ETL-project/README.md

 - Extract: your original data sources and how the data was formatted (CSV, JSON, MongoDB).
 The data sources come from Kaggle, which contain a large list of movies and series.
 - Transform: what data cleaning or transformation was required.
 In order to transform and cleaning data, the team worked in Jupyter Notebook with two dataframe (MoviesOnstreamingPlattaform and Netflix_dataset) and concatenated both.
-- Load: the final database, tables/collections, and why this was chosen.
+- Load the final Dataframe for Mongo because of its Simplicity of design.
+We chose a non-relational to load transformed data in order to be queried through and app by our users.

 <br>
 <p align="center">
 <img src="https://github.com/JuanjoFernandez/ETL-project/blob/main/images/netflix_logo.png" alt="Netflix Logo" width="90">